AntCPLab/AntCPLab.github.io/docs/blog/tfe.md

 # Extra notes

 ## About crypto-producer
-Currently a third-party crypto-producer is needed for complex tasks such as generating beaver triples, which means TF-Encrypted is a three-party (with honest majority) computation framework.
+Currently a third-party crypto-producer is needed for complex tasks such as generating beaver triples, which means TFE is a three-party (with honest majority) computation framework.

 We are making progress on eliminating the crypto-producer for the pure two-party case.

 ## Production usage
-TF Encrypted is an experimental software and must be hardened before used in production environments.
+TFE is an experimental software and must be hardened before used in production environments.